 |Basic||$176.754 - $193,265||80.1%||19.9%|

 |Escalating||$159,999 - $177,859||87.6%||12.4%|

 As before, the present value of the CPF Life Scheme is slightly higher than the FRS of $181,000 for both the Standard and Basic Plans, assuming a 4.25% interest rate.
-For the Escalating Scheme, the present value is somewhat lower.
+For the Escalating Plan, the present value is somewhat lower, but it is also harder to replicate.
 This means that CPF Life is fairly priced, and we can expect to get what we put into it.
 While the Basic Plan has the highest present value of all, more of the value comes from the bequests.
 Given our propensity for a long life, it is unlikely that a significant amount will be received in a bequest.
 So from this point of view, the Standard Plan probably still gives better value.

 Comparing the present value of CPF Life against the FRS of $181,000, the net present value is close to zero.
 This is not a concern, because an annuity like CPF Life is first and foremost a hedge against longevity risk.
 Good hedges structured using insurance or derivatives usually have zero net present values, just like an interest rate swap or a foreign exchange forward.
 This means that the CPF Board is not earning any profit from the CPF members.